sgminer-dev/sgminer/doc/FAQ.md

 untrusted providers is a security risk.
 There has not been sufficient community interest to provide distributed determininstic builds.

+Q: It would be nice to have step-by-step installation instructions for Linux.
+A: These instructions cannot be specific enough, since it depends a lot on the GNU/Linux distribution you're using.
+It should be handled by the package manager anyway.
+Otherwise, such instructions will constantly be out-of-date.
+AMD does not allow redistribution of their SDKs' source code, so providing packages can be difficult for some GNU/Linux distributions.

 Q: Why is the network difficulty wrong?
 A: It is not wrong.
 Sharediff of 1 (historically) corresponds to a network difficulty of 1/65536.
 Throughout the inteface, share difficulty